martcoder/ann_evolutionary_algorithm/README.md

     COMPILING:--- Included in the repository is a compile.sh shell script, which can be ran using: source compile.sh

+                  However to manually compile you can use the following on linux: gcc -fopenmp algorithm.c -lm -o  algorithm.exe

+                  Note that the above compile command utilises OpenMP for parallelisation of for-loops, and assumes that 4 cores are available to process over, if you want to use more than 4 cores for parallel processing you will need to change the number of cores manually in the algorithm.c code.

     EXECUTING:--- The compile script generates algorithm.exe, which can then be executed as follows: